You are here

 Title I Schools: Notifying Parents of Educator Qualifications

-ESSA requires LEAs that receive Title I funds to notify parents at Title I schools that they can ask for and receive specific information about a teacher's qualifications.
+ESSA requires LEAs that receive Title I, Part A funds to notify parents at Title I schools that they can ask for and receive specific information about a teacher's qualifications.
 LEAs must also notify parents about an unqualified teacher who has been teaching their children for four or more consecutive weeks at a Title I school.

-1) Notice to parents of their right to request information: LEAs are required to inform parents of students at Title I schools that federal law gives them the right to request specific information about the professional qualifications of their children's classroom teachers.
+LEAs are required to inform parents of students at Title I schools that federal law gives them the right to request specific information about the professional qualifications of their children's classroom teachers.
 If information is requested, the LEA must give parents this information "in a timely manner."
-CDE has provided a template letter here.
+CDE has provided a template letter.
 Parents are entitled to receive the following types of information:

 • Whether the teacher has met the state's certification criteria for the grade levels and subject matter they teach;